Severe Service Requirements

 - You drive in in dusty or muddy conditions

-- You routinely tow a trailer, haul heavy loads or carry a car-top carrier
+- You routinely tow a trailer, haul heavy loads or carry a car-top carrier around Portage

 Here is what a fleet manager said recently: "Since city miles are generally tougher on vehicles than highway miles, we use the manufacturer's severe service schedule as the basis for our preventative maintenance program.
 We massage those schedules over time, increasing or decreasing the service intervals so that they make the most sense.
 There is a little bit of art to go along with the science."

 Make an honest evaluation of your driving habits.
 Unless you do mostly Michigan highway driving in moderate weather, you'll likely have a fairly good amount of severe service mixed in.
-Some Portage motorists just want to play it safe and follow the severe service recommendations, rather than analyzing how they drive each month.
+Some Portage drivers just want to play it safe and follow the severe service recommendations, rather than analyzing how they drive each month.